phwl/elec3607-lab/labs/lab2-si5351/README.md

        reg177 = 0xAC
 7. Enable outputs with OEB control in register 3.

-If these steps are followed, the output as specified in the include file should appear.
-It doesn’t look much like a square wave on my 150 MHz bandwidth oscilloscope.
-Why?
+Using the above information,
+use ClockBuilder Desktop to generate an include file with values for a 7.0386 MHz square wave output.
+Modify the userspace driver to generate a 7.0386 MHz square wave output on CLK0 and CLK1.
+Capture the output waveforms using an oscilloscope and record the frequency measured.

 Finally, we wish to have the inphase (I) clock (CLK0) lagging the quadrature (Q) clock (CLK1) by 90 degrees (or 1/4 cycle).
 We can do this by setting the CLK1_PHOFF register to the appropriate value.

-Modify the userspace driver for the Si5351 to generate a 7.0386 MHz square wave output on CLK0 and CLK1, with CLK1 being delayed by 90 degrees from CLK0.
-Capture the output waveform using an oscilloscope and record the frequency measured.
+Make this change and capture the output waveform again.